Our Lingvist review — all about the made-in-Estonia language-learning app.

 Fourthly, tell us when words are related to other words.
 Lingvist currently considers as separate “words”: a) different conjugations of the same verb, b) different plural forms, and c) different case forms (e.g. when a subject, indirect or direct object, etc.).
 While it’s nice to see the word count go up, it’ snot realistic.
 And it’s also hard for us to understand how one word relates to another (unless we have a great memory).

-I know the Lingvist team is stacked with scientists and great developers, but I haven’t seen much change happen in the last six months since I started using it (It’s April 2019, vs October 2018 when we first started it).
-Perhaps a major release is in the works.
+I know the Lingvist team is stacked with scientists and great developers, but I haven’t seen large-scale change happen in the time since I started using it.

 How we suggest using Lingvist

-The way we’d start using Lingvist is a bit like a sentence bank, like Glossika (a website/web app we far prefer).
+The way we’d start using Lingvist is a bit like a sentence bank, like Glossika.

 - Make sure you know the basics of the language first.
 Even though Lingvist is supposed to teach you passively, it’ll all make a lot more sense if you already know how sentences are built, how to read the characters (assuming they add non-Latin alphabet languages) and so on.